What Is User-Generated Content and How Can It Support Growth Strategy?

 Even if you've never heard of user-generated content (or UGC, for short), you most likely see it several times every day.

-Video testimonials, reviews, podcasts, live streams, or even still images shared on social media are all forms of content that a brand's loyal followers create.
+Video testimonials, reviews, podcasts, live streams, and even still images shared on social media are all forms of content created by a brand's loyal followers.

 The key is that it has to be content original to the audience; it can't be manufactured in-house and then "masked" as coming from a consumer.

-Occasionally, a brand will hire influencers to create this content or even ask their employees to do it.
-Still, the creativity involved in making the actual post has to originate outside of the marketing department.
+Occasionally, a brand will hire influencers to create this content or ask its employees to do so.
+Still, the creativity involved in creating the post must originate outside the marketing department.

 Think of UGC as the modern-day version of word-of-mouth campaigns.
-Someone receives a product, has an emotion related to that product, then decides to tell their immediate audience about it.
+Someone receives a product, experiences an emotion related to it, and then decides to tell their immediate audience about it.

 The bigger the audience, the wider the reach, and the more impactful that content can be for your business.

-The main thing you have to be careful about is copyright and privacy issues.
+The main thing to be careful about is copyright and privacy.

 User-generated content that features children under the age of 13, for example, risks violating the Children's Online Privacy Protection Act (COPPA).